I’m not too fond of meetings.

 People are generally not open-minded when someone is overtly trying to change their mind.
 Most people are intrinsically selfish – they want to believe what they believe in and are often not open to other ideas.

 Practically speaking, this means that you should not say things like “I’m going to try to change your mind” or “I’m going to persuade you.”
-Leave those types of forewarnings out of your conversations and focus on your message.
+Leave those forewarnings out of your conversations and focus on your message.

 Fifth, don’t be afraid to speak first.